Skip to menu Skip to content Skip to footer

 Careers

-A career as a food science and technology professional, researcher or academic can lead you down many fascinating and fruitful pathways.
+Career opportunities in food science and technology can lead you to fascinating and unexpected places.

 Food science, technology and nutrition is one of Australia’s largest industries, partly due to the increased pressure the growing global population is putting on food security.
 So, with an increased demand for experts in this field, it’s an excellent time to start your food science career.